Developing Mathematical Ideas Institutes

 Other DMI Modules

-There are five other DMI modules in the the series.
+There are four other DMI modules in the the series.
 We don’t offer these as part of our regular summer series but they are a part of our Master of Arts in Mathematics Teaching program.
 We do offer these modules as professional development when we contract with a school district or group of school districts that want to focus on any of the following topics.

 - Examining Features of Shape (EFS)